 - Stress, either work or personal

-- Weather changes or barometric pressure, such as in an airplane
+- Weather changes or barometric pressure, such as being in an airplane

 - Foods, such as processed foods and aged cheeses, as well as skipping meals

-- Food additives, such as MSG and aspartame, that are found in many processed foods
+- Food additives, such as MSG and aspartame, found in many processed foods

-- Sleep variations, either too much or too little
+- Getting either too much or too little sleep

 - Medications, including oral contraceptives and vasodilators